Facebook Pixel tracking image

 Importing Diamonds or Rings into Australia

-What does it really cost?
-The three most important things many buyers don't take into account when importing a Diamond or Ring
+• The three most important things most buyers don't consider when importing a diamond or engagement ring:

-• 3) The Australian Dollar price indicated on these websites is an ESTIMATE!
+• 3) The Australian Dollar price indicated on these websites is an estimate.

 Brilliant Earth - Taxes not included